CultuurConnect/bieblo-server/README.md

 # Bieblo Server

-API server for fetching data from cultuurconnect, storing it and providing it to the bieblo client.
+API server for fetching data from Cultuurconnect, storing it and providing it to the Bieblo client.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites